 Healthy Supplementation for Hormone Imbalance

 If you want to support natural hormonal balance, supplementing with certain nutrients can help fill in the gaps in your diet, or even provide additional support to an already-balanced system.
 Nutrients like Magnesium and Vitamin D can support healthy hormone balance.
 A multi-vitamin containing boron may also be helpful in correcting hormone imbalance, as boron helps the body retain estrogen.
 A good Omega fatty acid supplement can ensure you’re getting the proper Omega-3 to Omega-6 balance, for optimum hormonal balance.
-Aside from nutritional supplements, plant supplements like maca, or formulas containing maca, can also work to support healthy hormone levels naturally.
+Aside from nutritional supplements, plant supplements like maca, or formulas containing maca, can also work to support hormone levels naturally.